mitechsrl/onit-cli/docs/ONIT-CONFIG-EXAMPLE-FILE.md

      * Select th engines to be run
     */
     engines: {
+        // backend engines.
+Only lb4 is available currently.
+Set te engine to false to disable backend builds
+        // defaults to {'lb4':true}
         backend: {
-            // on backend only lb4 is available currently.
-If omiteed, 'lb4:true' is used as default 'lb4': true,
+            'lb4': true,
         }
+        // frontend engines.
+You can also set this value to false to disable frontend builds.
+        // Multiple engines can be set at once.
+        // defaults to {'onit-webpack':true}
         frontend: {
-            // on frontend onit-webpack defines the legacy mode, where nexjs defines to use the nextjs engine.
-            // Defaults to 'onit-webpack'.
-Multiple engines can be set at once.
+            // legacy mode (custom webpack + file structure).
             'onit-webpack':true,
+            // nextjs-based frontends
             'nextjs':true
         }
     }